Auditability of AI systems

 Can open-source AI be audited?

 Yes, if proper governance processes are in place.
-Open models can still be versioned, documented, and monitored like proprietary ones.
+Open models can be versioned, documented and monitored like proprietary ones.

 Summary

-Auditability of AI systems is no longer optional.
-It’s central to trust, regulation, and safe deployment.
-By tracking decisions, documenting changes, and ensuring transparency across the lifecycle, organizations can make AI systems more reliable and defensible.
+Auditability of AI systems is central to trust, regulation and safe deployment.
+Tracking decisions, documenting changes and ensuring transparency across the lifecycle makes AI systems more reliable and defensible.
+Companies that invest in auditability can demonstrate accountability to regulators, customers and the public.